 My very first Doctor Who fanfic!
 I have fallen so absolutely in love with the Doctor and Rose Tyler that writing fanfics about them was really inevitable.
 It really didn't go the way I planned but sometimes characters write themselves I just sort of follow it the best I can.
 Many thanks to YaoiNekoHaruna for beta reading for me!
 I hope you enjoy.

 The Doctor groaned as he very slowly journeyed back toward consciousness.
 He arched his back against his oddly cradled position and rolled his head to the side in effort to stretch the tensed muscles in his neck.
 His muscles ached, the soreness in the side of his neck becoming the center of his dulled attention.
 The numbness of his mind followed close behind in his concerns, but the buzz in his brain prevented him from assessing his condition properly.
-What happened?
+What had happened?
 What was happening?

 The voice was familiar and comforting.
 Rose.
 She was close, quite close when he thought of it.
 Skin.
 His face was smushed against the bare skin of her arm by the pressure cradling around his back.